clinicalml/vae_ssl/README.md

 [2] Jang, Eric, Shixiang Gu, and Ben Poole.
 "Categorical reparameterization with gumbel-softmax." arXiv preprint arXiv:1611.01144 (2016).

 ### Introduction to Semi Supervised Learning with VAEs
 The goal of semi-supervised learning is to improve the performance of a supervised learning classifier using unlabeled data.
 Semi-supervised learning is very natural with variational autoencoders.
-We formulate the problem as follows:
+We formulate the problem as maximizing the likelihood of observing both labeled and unlabeled data:
-$$ latex $$
+$$ \max_{\theta_U,\theta_L} \sum_{x \in U} $$

 ### Model Descriptions